dostergaard/astro-core/README.md

 A collection of Rust crates for astronomical image processing and analysis.

+## Notice

+Astro Core and its associated crates (astro-io, astro-metadata, and astro-metrics) are being developed to support my astrophotography image processing workflows.
+These libraries are actively evolving as they're integrated into various utilities I'm building for astronomical image analysis and processing.
+While they're designed to be stable and reusable, expect ongoing changes and enhancements as development of dependent projects progresses.

 ## Overview

 Astro Core is a modular Rust library that provides components for working with astronomical images.
-It was extracted from the Astro Frame Selector project to create reusable components that can be used independently in various astronomical image processing applications.
+It was extracted from my Astro Frame Selector project to create reusable components that can be used independently in various astronomical image processing applications.

 ## Crates